-Based on his extensive experience as a senior executive and board member in the biotechnology, pharmaceutical and healthcare sectors, the Corporate Governance and Nominating Committee concluded that Mr. Noble is qualified to serve on our Board of Directors.
+Based on her extensive experience as a senior executive and board member of public companies in the pharmaceutical and healthcare sectors, as well as her substantial background as a public company chief financial officer, our Corporate Governance and Nominating Committee concluded that Ms. Duncan is qualified to serve on our Board of Directors.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RE-ELECTION OF JAMES NOBLE TO THE BOARD OF DIRECTORS
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RE-ELECTION OF BARBARA DUNCAN TO THE BOARD OF DIRECTORS

-PROPOSAL 4 - RE-APPOINTMENT OF KPMG LLP AS OUR AUDITORS, TO HOLD OFFICE UNTIL THE CONCLUSION OF THE NEXT ANNUAL GENERAL MEETING OF SHAREHOLDERS
+PROPOSAL 3 - RE-APPOINTMENT OF KPMG LLP AS OUR AUDITORS, TO HOLD OFFICE UNTIL THE CONCLUSION OF THE NEXT ANNUAL GENERAL MEETING OF SHAREHOLDERS

-Proposal 4 seeks your approval of the re-appointment of KPMG LLP to serve as our auditor, to hold office until the conclusion of the next annual general meeting of shareholders.
+Proposal 3 seeks your approval of the re-appointment of KPMG LLP to serve as our auditor, to hold office until the conclusion of the next annual general meeting of shareholders.
 In the event this proposal does not receive the affirmative vote of the holders of a majority of the shares entitled to vote and who are present in person or represented by proxy at the Meeting, the Board of Directors may appoint an auditor to fill the vacancy.

-Background to Proposal 4
+Background to Proposal 3

-Our Audit Committee has selected KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending December 31, 2022, and has further directed that we submit the selection of KPMG for approval by our shareholders at the Meeting.
+Our Audit Committee has selected KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending December 31, 2023, and has further directed that we submit the selection of KPMG for approval by our shareholders at the Meeting.